You’re wearing a clinical-grade sensor. Are you using it?

 Subtle changes in skin temperature can signal:

-- Menstrual cycle phases (basal temperature shifts predictably)
+- Menstrual cycle phases, through predictable basal shifts

 - Recovery status after intense exercise